bluenights004/Solidity_concepts/Fallback/README.md

 * It can not return any thing.
 * It can be defined one per contract.
 * If not marked payable, it will throw exception if contract receives plain ether without data.

+In other words, a fallback function is a function in a smart contract that is executed when no other function matches the input data.
+It is typically used as a catch-all function for handling unexpected input or for providing a default action when the contract is called with no data or with data that does not match any of the other functions in the contract.
+In Ethereum, the fallback function is also known as the "default function" and is identified by its lack of any specific function signature.